svaarala/duktape/doc/debugger.rst

 as JS objects in notify messages as their heap pointers may become stale by the time the client receives them.
 This is especially true for notifications sent while the target is running.
-It's better to stick to primitives which have unique dvalue representations, i.e. numbers, strings and buffers.
-If a structured value does need to be sent, it can simply be, e.g. JSON/JX encoded and sent as a string instead.
+It's better to stick to primitives which have unique dvalue representations, e.g. numbers, booleans, and strings.
+If a structured value does need to be sent, it can simply be e.g. JSON/JX encoded and sent as a string instead.

 Important notes on the request callback
 ---------------------------------------

 The request callback is provided with a ``duk_context`` pointer with which it can access the value stack and is assumed to be trusted.
-Specifically, there are certain things it **MUST NOT** do.
+There are certain things it MUST NOT do.
 Specifically:

 * It MUST NOT attempt to access or pop any values from the top of the stack beyond the ``nvalues`` it is given.